Vinay1a1/Motorola-custom-rom-tool/README.md

 The magisk patching option is currently broken and will be added later.

 # Note1: To flash rom using fastboot, place rom zip in the same folder.

-# Note2: The images should be named boot and vendor_boot because I am lazy and hardcoded it.